Month: September 2005

 Amazing how treasure can turn to trash with the passage of time.
 In the end, I emptied almost three whole boxes, throwing out everything from old letters to college papers and most everything in between.

-Most of what remained was toys from my childhood, things that my mother had saved long after I’d wanted to toss them out.
+Most of what remained were toys from my childhood, things that my mother had saved long after I’d wanted to toss them out.
 “Fine,” I laughed Sunday.
 “You’re responsible for storing them, then!”

 What was shocking was the number of letters I’d saved.
-When I was growing up, I had a friend who, after answer a letter, would throw it away.
-Me, I’d stash it in a box especially for that.
+When I was growing up, I had a friend who, after answering a letter, would throw it away.
+Me, I’d stash it in a box specially for that.

 “Why?
-You’re not going to read it again,” my friend exclaimed.
+You’re not going to reread it,” my friend exclaimed.

 “I might!”
-I never did, but it always seemed sacrilegious to throw out something as personal and intimate as a letter.
+I never did, but throwing out something as personal and intimate as a letter always seemed sacrilegious.
 A private, lasting conversation with me, and no one else — how could anyone toss that out?

 Very easily, I discovered Sunday.